IABTechLab/uid2docs/docs/sdks/uid2-sdk-ref-android.md

 | :--- | :--- |
 | To use the Google Mobile Ads (GMA) SDK to send [UID2 tokens](../ref-info/glossary-uid.md#gl-uid2-token) as [secure signals](https://support.google.com/admob/answer/11556288) in ad requests from Android apps | [UID2 GMA Plugin for Android Integration Guide](../guides/mobile-plugin-gma-android.md) |
 | To use the Google Interactive Media Ads (IMA) SDK for Android to send [UID2 tokens](../ref-info/glossary-uid.md#gl-uid2-token) as [secure signals](https://support.google.com/admob/answer/11556288) in ad requests from Android apps | [UID2 IMA Plugin for Android Integration Guide](../guides/mobile-plugin-ima-android.md) |

+## Non-mobile Android device support

+This UID2 SDK for Android can be used for non-mobile devices for Android platforms as well.

 ## Functionality